-New research from American Management Association (AMA) found that the majority of companies don't necessarily favor internal talent when filling open positions.
-More than half (55 percent) of respondents said their company has no overriding preference and acts according to shifting business needs, while 11 percent expect high turnover and recruit external candidates aggressively.
-Only 34 percent actively focus on developing and retaining current employees.
+Research carried out by the American Management Association (AMA) found that the majority of companies don't necessarily favor internal talent when filling open positions.
+More than half (55%) of respondents said their company has no overriding preference and acts according to shifting business needs, while 11% expect high turnover and recruit external candidates aggressively.
+Only 34% actively focus on developing and retaining current employees.

-The AMA survey also found that 52 percent of companies say their employees are less loyal than they were five years ago.
+The AMA survey also found that 52% of companies say their employees are less loyal than they were five years ago before joining the organizations.
 Sam Davis, vice president for AMA's customized consulting solutions, believes this relatively low percentage of companies with a strong internal hiring strategy could be the reason for lackluster loyalty.

 "So many companies seem to discount internal candidates and just call a recruiter to fill an opening," Davis said in a statement.
 "But this sends an unfortunate signal to employees, who are usually eager for promotion and advancement."

 While employers' ambivalence about internal hires may be discouraging for professionals looking to advance, it's good news for job seekers who are looking for new opportunities.
 External recruitment is sometimes unavoidable, Davis said, such as when there are skills gaps that no internal candidate can fill, or when an infusion of outside expertise is needed.
-[4 Surefire Ways to Impress a Hiring Manager]
+[Read related article: 4 Surefire Ways to Impress a Hiring Manager]

 Regardless of whether you're looking to join a company from the outside or get promoted at your current employer, Davis said the most important thing you can do to improve your chances of landing the job is selling yourself as the perfect fit.